Inclusivity

 With this in mind, it is important that we acknowledge that we too may have internalised and perpetuated gender based prejudice and bias, that we too have work to do.

-It is clear that gender does not fit into the tidy boxes we may have been previously taught “Women are born with this body, and men are born with that body”.
-At Seven Sisters we believe that all women are our sisters, and all people who identify as women are welcome and deserve to feel safe in our spaces.
+It is clear that gender does not fit into the tidy boxes we may have been previously taught for example “Women are born with this body, and men are born with that body”.
+At Seven Sisters we believe that all women are our sisters, and all people who self identify as women are welcome and deserve to feel safe in our spaces.

-Our festival is a home to a spectrum of people who identify as women; we welcome trans women, cis women, and women whose identity may also be divergent from the binary, for example gender fluid people who also identify as women. ( See glossary below)
+Our festival is a home to a spectrum of people who self identify as women; we welcome trans women, cis women, and women whose identity may also be divergent from the binary, for example gender fluid people who also identify as women. ( See glossary below)

 Gender as a spectrum, gender diverse and transgender languaging may be new to you..
 If so, no one expects you to get it right all the time, we are all still learning.
 However, there are steps you can take to help all the women at Seven Sisters feel safe, included, informed, and acknowledged.